prooph/documentation/event-store-client/users.md

 # User Management

 The Event Store Client API includes helper methods that use the HTTP API to allow for the management of users.
-This document describes the methods found in the `UsersManager` class.
+This document describes the methods found in the `\Prooph\EventStore\Async\UserManagement\UsersManager` implementations.

 ## Methods